MediaComem/comem-archidep/subjects/cli/README.md

 ### Setting Nano as the default editor

-On a standard Bash shell (which the default terminal shell on macOS and in Git Bash), you have to set the `$EDITOR` environment variable.
-You can do that by adding the following line to your `~/.bash_profile`:
+Editing the shell configuration will depend On a standard Zsh (the default terminal shell on macOS) or Bash shell (the default in Git
+Bash and most Linux systems), you have to set the `$EDITOR` environment variable.
+You can do that by adding the following line to your `~/.zshrc` or `~/.bash_profile` depending on which shell you are using:

 ```
 export EDITOR=nano
 ```

 Remember that you must relaunch your terminal for this change to take effect.

+>**Hint**: If you are unsure of what shell you are using, type in the following command.
+The output will display the name of your current shell.
+>```bash
+>$> echo $0

 > **Hint:** now that you know how to use Nano, you can edit your Bash profile
 > file with the following command: `nano ~/.bash_profile`.